Documentation Index

 Navigation

 When the AI creates new pages, it also wires up navigation so your users can move between them.
-Depending on your app’s layout, this may include:- A sidebar with links to each page
+Depending on your app’s layout, this may include:

 - A top navigation bar